bytting/gamma-collector/README.md

 # burn
-Daemon running on Raspberry Pi (archlinuxarm), controlling a Canberra Osprey gamma detector and a G-Star IV GPS device.
+Daemon running on Raspberry Pi (raspbian), controlling a Canberra Osprey gamma detector and a G-Star IV GPS device.

 Acquisitions and measurements are merged, saved to disk and optionally transferred over a TCP connection to the controlling application, crash.